-One of the foundational events in regard to baptism and what is required occurred on Pentecost in 30 A.D., the apostle Peter gave a powerful message about God that convicted the hearts of those who heard him.
-After their conscience began to stir within them regarding their sins, they asked what they needed to do.
+One of the foundational events in regard to baptism and what is required occurred on Pentecost in 30 A.D.
+On that day, the apostle Peter gave a powerful message about God that convicted the hearts of those who heard him.
+After their consciences began to stir within them regarding their sins, they asked what they needed to do.
 Peter answered that the next step was to be baptized in the name of Jesus Christ (Acts 2:37 - 38).
 This tells us that, before we can forgiven of our many sins and receive God's spirit, we must repent and then receive a baptism.
 These conditions are no different than what Philip required of the Eunuch who was from Ethiopia (Acts 8:36 - 37).

 Baptism is a major turning point in a person's life.
 In fact, it is arguably THE most important decision someone will make, as it will affect every moment of his or her life on earth.
 Here is a question.
 Why did the early New Testament church seem to baptize so quickly?
 What was the rush?
-It was because Peter, Philip and the other disciples knew that baptism was a requirement for salvation (see Mark 16:15 - 16).
+It was because Peter, Philip and the other disciples knew that it was a requirement for salvation (see Mark 16:15 - 16).

-God does not expect perfect obedience or any kind of perfection from those He is calling into His truth.
+God does not expect perfect obedience or perfection from those He is calling into His truth.
 What He looks for is a heart that is willing to listen and WANTS to obey Him and the words He inspired in the Bible.
 When he begins to call a person it is His Spirit working with them.
 The Spirit prompts a person to begin taking him seriously and begin to obey him.
-A person begins to show submission to God by a changed lifestyle.
+A person then begins to show submission to him by a changed lifestyle.

 How can you know if you are READY for baptism?
 Here are some questions to ask yourself.
 Do you believe that Jesus Christ is the only begotten Son of God who came and died not only the sins of the world but also YOUR sins?
-Do you believe you have sinned and have begun repenting of your sins?
+Do you believe you have sinned and have begun repenting?
 Repentance means we voluntarily submit to God's way of life.
-If we are not committed to doing what is right in God's eyes (and not our own), then we are fooling ourselves and not truly repentant (John 4:23).
+If we are not committed to doing what is right in his eyes (and not our own), then we are fooling ourselves and not truly repentant (John 4:23).

 Are you embarrassed by obeying Jesus in certain areas?
 If you answer YES you may wish to postpone baptism and pray about this.
 Are you willing to commit eternally to Christ?
 Are you willing to put God FIRST in your life?
 Are you prepared to make an eternal covenant and commit to an eternal relationship with God and Jesus?